The 8th Night: Plot

 Cheongseok runs away from the possessed Dong-jin, and encounters Detective Kim.
-Detective Kim tries to stop Dong-jin but was again thrown violently to the side, once again protected by Dong-jin's talisman in his pocket.
-Seon-hwa manages to shoot Dong-jin's weak left leg. but Dong-jin crawls to Cheongseok in pursuit.
-Seon-hwa delivers a killing blow to Dong-jin's back, but he got shot by Detective Kim.
-Detective Kim goes over to Dong-jin, but his corpse dried and decomposed.
-The Red Eye has successfully possessed Cheongseok, and it throws Detective Kim onto a sharp branch, killing the Detective.
+Detective Kim tries to stop Dong-jin but is again hurled violently to the side, protected once again by Dong-jin's talisman that's in his pocket.
+Seon-hwa manages to shoot Dong-jin's weak left leg but Dong-jin crawls to Cheongseok in pursuit.
+Seon-hwa delivers a killing blow to Dong-jin's back, but he gets shot by Detective Kim.
+Detective Kim goes over to Dong-jin, but his corpse rapidly dries up and decomposes.
+The Red Eye has successfully possessed Cheongseok, and it throws Detective Kim onto a sharp branch, killing him.
 As the Black Eye materializes, the Red Eye grabs the dying Seon-hwa.
-It transforms itself to a young version of Cheongseok, and torments Seon-hwa into strangling the young boy, seeing as his mother was the cause of his family's deaths.
-However, Seon-hwa persists, caressing the young boy's cheek.
-The Red Eye reverts back to the grownup Cheongseok, and was about to kill Seon-hwa with the axe.
+It transforms itself into a younger version of Cheongseok, and torments Seon-hwa into strangling the young boy, seeing as his mother was the cause of his family's deaths.
+However, Seon-hwa resists, caressing the young boy's cheek.
+The Red Eye reverts back to the grownup Cheongseok and is about to kill Seon-hwa with the axe.
 Seon-hwa traps Cheongseok's arm while chanting a spell.
-As he was caressing Cheongseok's face, he was actually writing another talisman using his own blood onto Cheongseok's face.
-This forced the Red Eye to possess Seon-hwa, and he asks Cheongseok to kill him.
+As he caresses Cheongseok's face, he was actually drawing another talisman on it using his own blood.
+This forces the Red Eye to possess Seon-hwa, and he asks Cheongseok to kill him.
 Cheongseok gathers the courage to do so, killing Seon-hwa and stopping the reunion of the Red Eye and Black Eye in the process.

 Cheongseok is later seen in the border of India and Pakistan, and returns the casket back to where it was first unearthed.
-Ae-run appears before him, and Cheongseok offers up his hand.
-As Ae-run's spirit grabs Cheongseok's hand, the chains on her ankles were unchained, presumably freeing her.
+Ae-run appears before him, and Cheongseok offers his hand.
+As Ae-run's spirit grabs Cheongseok's hand, the chains on her ankles falls away, presumably freeing her.